couchbaselabs/try-cb-java/README.md

 ![Application](app.png)

- ## Couchbase Server 5.0
- -There is a branch for the upcoming Couchbase Server 5.0 that has additional changes: https://github.com/couchbaselabs/try-cb-java/tree/5.0-updates
- +There is a [5.0-updates](https://github.com/couchbaselabs/try-cb-java/tree/5.0-updates) branch for the upcoming Couchbase Server 5.0 that has additional changes.

 ## Prerequisites
 The following pieces need to be in place in order to run the application.

 1. Couchbase Server 5.0 or later with the `travel-sample` bucket.
-2. Java 6 or later
+2. Java 7 or later
 3. Maven 3 or later

 If you want to run the application from your IDE rather than from the command line you also need your IDE set up to